Exelotl24/data-science-S2025/challenges/c11-psaap-assignment.md

     out because we don’t care about outputs or metadata to calculate T_norm, except for avg_T, but you can find that using other data.

-  ## Which inputs are *statistically significant*, according to the model?
+- Which inputs are *statistically significant*, according to the model?

+  - According to the model, x, W, L, I_0, U_0, d_p, and C_fp are
+    statistically significant.

 - What is the regression coefficient for `x`?
 What about the regression coefficient for `T_f`?